tzahy4530/miRDeepResultsToGFF3/README.md

   `-o <path> : GFF3 output path.`

+  '-seed <path> : classify the reads by seed file, should be separated by tab with columns [miRBase_name, seed], default: None.'

   `--create-fasta <path>: create fasta file from the gff3 table. default: None`

   `--filter-tp <float> : threshold for the true positive estimate, any value between 0 - 100, default: None.`